 Anya runs out thinking it’s Cass.
 She gets mauled by the bear.
 Then the bear comes in screaming Cass’ “Help Me”.
 A wounded Anya returns and opens fire on the bear, it kills her in return.
 Just as it is about to kill Lena, Josie blows its head off with a barrage of bullets from an assault rifle.
 Ventress decides to leaves for the lighthouse in the middle of the night.
 She feels their bodies are disintegrating and they don’t have much time.
 Lena and Josie stay the night.

 Next day Josie confirms from Lena that their cells have refracted.
 She tells Lena that Ventress wants to face it, Lena wants to fight it, but she doesn’t want either of that.
 She’s accepted her physiological change.
 She has plant growth on her rapidly.
-She walks away and becomes a tree (makes like a tree and leaves?).
+She makes like a tree and leaves, literally.

 Lena proceeds further.
 She breaks down and cries.
 She picks herself up.
 Her quest to get back out and help Kane is fighting her mutation.
 Mind over matter, so to speak.
 She makes it to the beach.
 She goes to the lighthouse, enters it.
 She finds a charred body.
 She sees the camera and plays it.
 It’s amazing how cameras in films have their batteries last for a whole year, I can’t get mine to last 2 days.
 In the camera footage, Lena sees what Kane has been through and also that he’s the dead charred dude.
 She also sees the doppelganger of Kane.
 She understands that the Kane back at the camp is alien.

 Annihilation Movie: Ending Explained